The Johner Institute Consulting Team

 Martin Elmlinger has been a medical researcher and passionate expert in in-vitro diagnostics and biomarker development since 1994.
 As head of the diagnostic laboratory (ISO 15189) at the University Children's Hospital in Tubingen, he developed and validated clinical laboratory tests in cooperation with IVD manufacturers.
 Working as a strategist for biomarker development in the pharmaceutical industry from 2005 onwards, he developed diagnostic biomarkers for many medical indicators.
 He oversaw the process from preclinical and clinical development to the approval of drugs and vaccines.
 He further advises medical technology start-ups.

 Martin Elmlinger assists clients of the Johner Institute as a freelance consultant with questions regarding development, legally compliant documentation, planning and clinical performance evaluation of IVD medical devices and biomarkers, LDTs, and Companion Diagnostics.
+Martin Elmlinger is a freelancer of the Johner Institute.

 JIM - the Johner Insitute Mailer